Ink poisoningFountain pen ink poisoning; Writing ink poisoning

 This ingredient is found in:

 - Eye irritation

-Note: Large amounts of writing ink must be consumed (more than an ounce) before treatment is needed.
+Note: Large amounts of writing ink must be consumed (more than an ounce or 30 milliliters) before treatment is needed.

 Before Calling Emergency

 Get the following information:

 - Name of the product (and ingredients and strengths, if known)